 What is a project leader?

 Simply put, a project leader is the person who runs the project.
 The leader can be an adult or an Intermediate or Senior club member who has expertise to share.
 This entails deciding on the project, getting certified by the county, planning out the curriculum, dates, times and scope of the project, communicating details to the parents of the children confirmed in your project and confirming a co-leader to help you run the project (usually a club parent).
 4-H has tons of resources to help you get started so you won’t be starting from scratch.

 What is a project co-leader?

 All projects are required to have at least two adults present at each meeting.
 A project co-leader is an adult who helps run the project.
 The co-leader is not expected to have expertise related to the project, but is there to help the leader in any way needed to ensure the project runs smoothly.

 How do I become a project leader, co-leader or recruit one?

-Our children thrive when there is a wide array of projects for them to choose.
+Our children thrive when there is a wide array of projects from which to choose.
 Leading a project is rewarding and flexible.
 You choose the project, you choose the time commitment, you choose how many kids you can lead!
-If you have a skill that lends itself to a project, know someone who does, or just want to help out on a project, contact us at firstname.lastname@example.org, and we’ll tell you everything you need to know.
+If you have a skill that lends itself to a project, know someone who does, or just want to help out on a project, contact us at email@example.com, and we’ll tell you everything you need to know.